xanadu-lang/xats2js/docgen/CodeBook/README.md

 ## [CodeBook/Spelling](./Spelling)

-This example implements that a simple word game that asks the player to form words from a given subset of the English alphabet that must contain a specified letter.
+This example implements a simple word game that asks the player to use a given subset of the English alphabet to form words that must contain a specified letter.